totalcream/N3_Module_Vision_Inspector/ReadMe.txt

 This file contains a summary of what you will find in each of the files that make up your ADST3_VS80 application.

+this file contains a summary of what you will find in each of the files that make up your ADST3_VS80 application.

 ADST3_VS80.vcproj
     This is the main project file for VC++ projects generated using an application wizard.
     It contains information about the version of Visual C++ that generated the file, and